BrRodrigo1504/Java-POO/README.md

 # Java-POO
-# These are my projects carried out in the Complete Course java Object Oriented Programming
+# These are my projects made during the course: Complete java Object Oriented Programming